Jean-CS/react-blog/README.md

 - All methods in **Good** return a new object/array;
 - And method in **Bad** return the same array but mutated.

+# Passing state from redux to react

+Everytime you want to pass state from redux to react, you need to `mapStateToProps` and pass it off as an argument to `connect`

 ---